-‘Alien’ Mummy Study Was Unethical And Flawed According To Experts
+‘Alien’ Mummy Study Was Unethical And Flawed, According To Experts

-The Atacama Mummy, also known as “Atma”, and the “Alien Mummy”, was discovered 15 years ago in the Atacama Desert.
+The Atacama Mummy, also known as “Atma,” and the “Alien Mummy,” was discovered 15 years ago in the Atacama Desert.
 Due to its striking features, a prominently misshapen head, missing ribs, and deformed face, it does not look like most skeletons that people see.
 Considering it is only about six inches long, some people thought it could be extraterrestrial.
-Researchers decided to take a closer look at Atma, and in doing so they have been cited as being significantly flawed – and probably crossing an ethical boundary.
+Researchers decided to take a closer look at Atma, and in doing so they have been cited as being significantly flawed, and probably crossing an ethical boundary.

-According to the tests, the skeletal remains were determined to be human in origin, to the disappointment of alien hunters everywhere, many paranormal enthusiasts still insist that Atma is an alien and the government is covering it up.
+According to the tests, the skeletal remains were determined to be human in origin, to the disappointment of alien hunters everywhere.
+Many paranormal enthusiasts still insist that Atma is an alien and the government is covering it up.
 Garry Nolan, a professor of microbiology and immunology at Stanford University, told Live Science in an email that the odd appearance of the skeleton was due to several genetic mutations that had never been reported before.
-Nolan continued to detail how the mutations caused such a dramatic effect on the body, and that reverse engineering the sample could lead to breakthroughs concerning bone growth disorders and helping people whose bones have been catastrophically damaged recover.
+Nolan continued to detail how the mutations caused such a dramatic effect on the body, and that reverse engineering the sample could lead to breakthroughs concerning bone growth disorders and helping people whose bones have been catastrophically damaged to recover.

 Experts Say Recent ‘Alien’ Mummy Study Was Deeply Flawed and Unethical https://t.co/Nkk3Zh4uHz via @gizmodo